abridged/collabland-dev/blog/announcing-the-dev-portal.md

 - 10 requests per second
 - 10000 requests per month
-- 5 Max marketplace keys
+- 5 Max miniapp keys
 - 5 Max client apps

 **Paid Tier**: Geared towards developers requiring higher request and rate limits.
 This tier covers most use cases, perfectly suited for those ready to incorporate the API into larger projects:

 - 15 requests per second
 - 1000000 requests per month
-- 500 Max marketplace keys
+- 500 Max miniapp keys
 - 500 Max client apps

 **Enterprise Tier**: Customized to suit specific requirements, the Enterprise Plan is for brands or projects that need custom support or integrations demanding additional resources from the core team.
 For those interested in this plan, please direct all inquiries to the Collab.Land team.